openvocs/openvocs/Handbook_DRAFT/User_Handbook_v1_2.md

 To install all required libraries use:

 ```
-for item in `./scripts/show_packages.sh ubuntu`; do sudo apt install -y $item; done
+for item in `./scripts/show_packages.sh debian`; do sudo apt install -y $item; done
 ```

-Libraries are preconfigured for Ubuntu, Debian and Suse variants.
-For other distros you may install the required libraries manually.
+Libraries are preconfigured for Debian 12.
+Other Linux distributions like Ubuntu or Suse may work as well. **Nevertheless** for these and other Linux distributions it may be necessary to install the required libraries manually.

-#### buildung openvocs
+#### Buildung OPENVOCS®

-The first step on building openvocs is to source the environment variables.
+The first step on building OPENVOCS® is to source the environment variables.
 This should be done using:

 ```
 source env.sh
 ```

-Once the environment is ready openvocs may be build using:
+Once the environment is ready OPENVOCS® may be build using:

 ```
 make && make target_install_lib
 ```
-Libraries are preconfigured for Ubuntu, Debian and Suse variants.
-For other distros you may install the required libraries manually.

 ```
 This will build the whole project and install the library packages at: